 - The basics, on the General Page.

-- If required, apply a Sync object to the job; You do so on the Sync Page.
+- If required, apply a Sync object to the Job.
+For more information, see Sync Page.

-- On the Runtime Page specify the job runtime settings.
+On the Runtime Page specify the settings to be used for runtime calculations.

-- Fine-tune access rights at object level on the Authorization Page.
+- Administrator user can fine-tune access rights at object level on the Authorizations Page.

 - The Version Management Page lists all the versions of an object and allows you to restore it to an older version in case of a misconfiguration.

-Job objects (JOBS) have three pages on which you enter the scripts to be processed.
+Job objects (JOBS) have three Process Pages on which you enter the scripts to be processed.
+You build the Job logic on these pages.
 They provide a number of convenience functions to help you with your work.
 If you enter scripts on all of them, they are processed in the following order:

-- You can easily reuse code using Include Object (JOBI), which saves time and helps you keep your scripts consistent.
+- You can easily reuse code using Includes (JOBI), which saves time and helps you keep your scripts consistent.

 There are multiple ways to do this that can be grouped as follows: